shixiuhai/xiyan_mcp_server/README.md

 ```
 #### Using Text-to-SQL SOTA model
 Last, we recommend the XiYanSQL-qwencoder-32B (https://github.com/XGenerationLab/XiYanSQL-QwenCoder), which is the SOTA model in text-to-sql.
-We deployed the model on DashScope, so you need to set the following environment variables:
+We deployed the model on Alibaba Cloud DashScope, so you need to set the following environment variables:
-Contact us to get the ``key``.
+Contact us to get the ``key``. ( godot.lzl@alibaba-inc.com )
 ```yaml
 model:
   name: "pre-xiyan_multi_dialect_v3"